-If you Google “Music Education NCLB,” you’ll find article after article decrying the cutting of music and arts programs from as far back as a decade ago.
+If you Google “Music Education NCLB,” you’ll find article after article decrying the cutting of music and arts programs from as far back as over a decade ago.
 Even back then, experts spoke of the positive effects of music education on scholastic performance because of its influence relative to discipline, competitiveness, achievement, creativity, and physical development.
 In recent years, more and more studies have been conducted on brain function, how music increases brain development and activity, and plays a key role in connecting both halves of the brain together.
 This builds neural pathways, permitting this type of activity to be translated to other academic disciplines as well as the workplace, just as dedicated practice builds the neural pathways which lead to virtuoso performance technique, and as well as the muscular strength and agility to permit flawless execution.

 Some of these studies have posited music education also fosters the ability to solve problems, enabling the individual to think creatively about solutions, since, as Einstein is quoted as saying, “We cannot solve the problems of today with the same kind of thinking that created them.”
 If we can’t solve the problems of today with traditional thinking, then how can we ever hope to solve the problems of tomorrow if we continue to refuse avoid, and sometimes, refuse, to change?
 If change means growth, then not changing means stagnation, and, if you’re familiar with the Law of Diminishing Returns, even stagnation leads to death…but in a much slower manner than declination.

 Unfortunately for the organization, when stagnation is recognized, instead of panic, complacency usually results.
 Then the phrase, “All we want to do is maintain” becomes the mindset… to maintain one’s current lifestyle, maintain one’s level of comfort, or maintain the current situation.
 If this sounds familiar, then the “maintenance staff” at your school are the real leaders.